After my patients clean out their cupboards, I insist they PAUSE. Yes.

 - Olive Oil

 Salty treats are a MUST on this diet.
-Since transitioning to this diet, I’ve added these two items to my cupboard.
+Since transitioning to this diet, these items have become a keto staple in my cupboard.

 - Dill Pickles (check labels for the no carbs.)